 - Joint health supplements safety, side effects and drug interactions: Most of these ingredients can cause some gastrointestinal upset (such as nausea) and, although generally safe, some can interact with drugs (such as those for blood thinning), trigger allergies, or cause other side-effects.
 See Concerns and Cautions.

-For other types of supplements that may be helpful in treating joint pain, see ConsumerLab.com's reviews of Turmeric (an anti-inflammatory), SAMe, Ashwagandha, Cinnamon and Ginger, its article about White Willow Bark Extract (an analgesic), and information about UC-II and Vital 3 (which contain undenatured type II collagen).
+For other types of supplements that may be helpful in treating joint pain, see ConsumerLab.com's reviews of Turmeric (an anti-inflammatory), SAMe, Ashwagandha, Cinnamon and Ginger as well as information about UC-II and Vital 3 (which contain undenatured type II collagen).